 - Are scholarships available?

-How much does the ABSN program cost?
+8. How much does the ABSN program cost?

 For more information about financial aid opportunities or the process of applying for financial aid, refer to the University Financial Aid website.

-Are scholarships available?
+9. Are scholarships available?

-Is the Accelerated BSN program accredited?
+10. Is the ABSN program at Roseman University accredited?